Spread the Warmth, Sunny Side Up

 Helianthus angustifolius

 Because of their large size, these tall plants should be planted in a location sheltered from strong winds, or staking may be necessary.
-Also, it is important to thin seedlings when they are a few inches tall to about 2 to 3 feet apart, so the mature plants have the space they need.
+Also, it is important to thin seedlings when they are a few inches tall to about 2 to 3 feet (60 to 90 cm) apart, so the mature plants have the space they need.
 Cutworms or slugs may chew on young plants, so placing a cardboard collar around them may be beneficial.
 While sunflowers are relatively free of diseases and pests, they can suffer from rust, leaf fungal spots and powdery mildew.

 Don’t have the room in your yard or garden for the common sunflower?
 Don’t worry.
 The annual sunflower has been hybridized and crossed extensively, so there are numerous cultivars from which to choose in myriad colors from dark red to ivory, and many sizes from jumbo plants to truly dwarf ones.
 In one trip to the seed section of Home Depot, we found the following varieties listed below by size.